unyt-org/articles/articles/introducing-the-unyt-Auth-service.md

 By linking the *endpoint ID* and *password* `H(EndpointId + Password)`, a secure password is generated that must be checked against all combinations of these without knowing which password belongs to which endpoint and key during a brute force attack.
 The concatenation between password and endpoint ID `H(Password + EndpointId)` is used so that the assigned encrypted key files from unyt Auth can be requested at login.
 An anonymous endpoint is used for these requests so that unyt Auth is not informed of the assignment between EndpointId and Keyfile here either.

-# Future
+## Future
 Consider the example of an app called "someApp" that includes the unyt Auth component on its page.
 The unyt Auth page features a key store that associates registered endpoints with specific applications.

 When a user logs in to "someApp," the traffic from the anonymous endpoint created when loading the app is routed to the unyt Auth iframe on the same page.
 This iframe has the capability to encrypt, decrypt, and sign packages.
 This design ensures that the private key of the user's app-specific endpoint is never exposed to the app itself.
 Instead, it is securely stored encrypted in the app's cookies, inaccessible to the app.
 The unyt Auth iframe handles the decryption and authentication process, ensuring the security and privacy of the user's authentication on the Supranet.

 In order to detect potential fraud originating from unyt Auth, our source code is publicly available and we recommend exclusively loading it with [subresource integrity checks](https://www.w3.org/TR/SRI/).

-# Implement unyt Auth in your app
+## Implement unyt Auth in your own app
 unyt Auth can be seamlessly integrated into any UIX application, enhancing security and authentication processes for users.
+This is pretty much all it needs for:

 ```tsx
 import { AuthIcon } from "auth";